Position: Co-Offensive Coordinator, Wide Receivers

-• Clemson has been to a bowl game each of his 10 years as a full-time assistant coach.
-The Tigers advanced to the national championship game in consecutive seasons, winning the top prize in 2016 with a 35-31 victory over Alabama.
+• Clemson has been to a bowl game each of his 11 years as a full-time assistant coach, including three national championship berths and two national titles.

-• Had a big impact in Clemson winning the 2011, 2015, 2016 and 2017 ACC titles.
-He has been on the staff of six ACC Atlantic Division titles in the last nine years.
+• Had a big impact in Clemson winning five ACC titles.
+He has been on the staff of seven ACC Atlantic Division titles in the last 10 years.

-• Named one of the top-25 recruiters in the nation by Rivals in 2018.
+• Named one of the top-25 recruiters in the nation by Rivals and as ACC Recruiter of the Year by 247Sports in 2018.

 • Coached the 2016 team to record-setting passing yards (5,009) and touchdowns (45), while averaging 503.5 yards per game.